 Following the success of sildenafil (Viagra) and other male impotence drugs, there is considerable research now being conducted on drugs that improve blood flow to the vagina and the vaginal region which may assist female sexual arousal.

 Fertility, birth control, and infertility

 Fertility is the ability to bear children.
-But most women wish to restrict when and by whom they conceive.
+Most women wish to restrict when and by whom they conceive.
 In the U.S., 94% of women age 15-44 use some method of birth control in order to prevent unwanted pregnancies.

 Every woman who wishes to use birth control needs to decide which method is best suited for her.
 She must also determine which methods offer her the most protection against sexually transmitted diseases, including HIV infection and AIDS.

 The opposite of fertility is, of course, infertility or the inability to bear children.
-Infertility affects one in five couples in the U.S. Female infertility tends to become more of a problem as a woman gets older, especially after age 35.
-Irrespective of age, a woman and her partner need to be medically evaluated by an infertility specialist to determine the cause for the infertility and to correct the situation, if possible.
-The options available to infertile couples have been expanded and include the advanced reproductive technologies being offered by infertility programs, such as in vitro fertilization (IVF), intracytoplasmic sperm injection (ICSI), or donor eggs and/or sperm.
-Adoption, as always, is another solution to having children for many couples.
+Infertility affects one in five couples in the U.S. Female infertility tends to become more of a problem as a woman ages, especially after age 35.
+Regardless of age, a woman and her partner need to be medically evaluated by an infertility specialist to determine the cause for the infertility and, if possible, to correct the problem.
+The options currently available to infertile couples have been expanded.
+These include the advanced reproductive technologies, such as in vitro fertilization (IVF), intracytoplasmic sperm injection (ICSI), or utilization of donor eggs and/or sperm.
+Adoption, as always, is another option for childless couples.